 With Create Tiled Clones dialog, create a tiling large enough to fill the target object.
 Make sure Use saved size and position of the tile box is checked.
 The tiling will then use the saved dimensions of the base tile before it was decorated (the dimensions when the first tiling was made) rather than the current bounding box, which may include objects that extend outside the border.
 (Once an object has been tile cloned, Inkscape keeps a private record of the original tile size and position that can be used for later recloning.)

 If one of the base tile objects has partial transparency it may be necessary to delete (or move) the base tile.
 If the base tile is deleted, the links to the cloned tiles are broken but the cloned tiles remain.

 The base tile can be used for a Pattern by selecting it and using the command → → (Alt+I).
 When the Pattern is first used, you will notice that the spacing is wrong if some of the objects extended outside the borders of the base tile.
 This can be corrected by using the XML Editor.
 In the svg:defs section, select the svg:pattern item that corresponds to the object with the pattern fill.
 This entry may be linked to another pattern.
 Follow the links until you find the entry with height and width attributes (and no other pattern links).
 Change the height and width attributes to the height and width of the base tile.
-Note that most SVG renderers will not draw areas that are outside the nominal area of the pattern (defined by the height and width attributes) despite setting the style attribute to “overflow:visible”.
+Note that some SVG renderers will not draw areas that are outside the nominal area of the pattern (defined by the height and width attributes) despite setting the style attribute to “overflow:visible”.
 Batik (which is used for the PDF version of this book) has rendering problems with this type of pattern.
 Evince, a popular Linux PDF displayer, also has a different bug rendering Patterns.
 Acroread will display Patterns correctly.

 For some purposes, it may be preferred to have the entire design within the edges of the base tile.
 This is a bit tricky.